 1 Installation instructions 3

-2 Connecting to the virtual machine 7
+2 Connecting to the virtual machine 9

-3 Unix - Basics 11
+3 Unix - Basics 13

-4 Unix - Advanced I 19
+4 Unix - Advanced I 21

 5 Unix - Advanced II 25

-6 Graphics session 29
+6 Graphics session 31

-7 Read quality 37
+7 Read quality 39

-8 Genome assembly 43
+8 Genome assembly 47

-9 Genomic tools session 45
+9 Genomic tools session 49

-10 Variant quality 55
+10 Variant quality 57

-11 Links 57
+11 Links 59

-12 Best practice 59
+12 Best practice 61

-13 Reference manual for UNIX introduction 63
+13 Reference manual for UNIX introduction 65

-14 Important NGS formats 71
+14 Important NGS formats 75

-15 Additional exercises 73
+15 Additional exercises 77

-16 Course materials preparation 77
+16 Course materials preparation 81

-17 Slide decks 83
+17 Slide decks 87

-This course aims to introduce the participants to UNIX - an interface that is one of the most convenient options for working with big (textual) data.
+This course aims to introduce the participants to UNIX - an interface that is one of the most convenient options for working with big textual data.
 Special attention is put on working with Next Generation Sequencing (NGS) data.
-Most of the NGS data formats were designed to be textual, and textual data is where UNIX excels in its versatility.
-By combining basic UNIX tools one can achieve results that would require finding specialized software for each of the tasks in other environments.
+Most of the NGS data formats are intentionally text based because the authors wanted to use UNIX for the processing.
+By combining basic UNIX tools one can achieve results that would require programming or finding specialized software for each of the tasks in other environments.

-Not knowing 'the right way' to do things can be intimidating for the beginning users, so an additional section exploring the 'best practice' is available for self learning.
+Not knowing 'the right way' to do things can be intimidating for beginners, so an additional section exploring 'best practice' is available for self learning.